Post-Soviet states: Economy

 The initial transition decline was eventually arrested, and after 1995 the economy in the post-Soviet states began to recover, with GDP switching from negative to positive growth rates.
 By 2007, 10 of the 15 post-Soviet states had recovered their 1991 GDP levels.
-According to economist Branko Milanović, in 2015 many former Soviet republics and other former communist countries still have not caught up to their 1991 levels of output, including Bosnia-Herzegovina, Georgia, Kyrgyzstan, Moldova, Serbia, Tajikistan and Ukraine.
+According to economist Branko Milanović, in 2015 many former Soviet republics and other former communist countries still have not caught up to their 1991 levels of output, including Georgia, Kyrgyzstan, Tajikistan and Ukraine.
 He concluded that "only 1 out of 10 people living in 'transition' countries have seen a successful transition to capitalism and more democracy."
 Commenting on Milanović's report in 2021, Kristen Ghodsee says this view is "essentially correct" and perhaps underestimates "the negative impacts of transition by focusing only on GDP, inequality and democratic consolidation" whereas Mitchell A. Orenstein says this view is "overly pessimistic" and notes that "Poland had done spectacularly well and living standards had increased in many countries."

 Most of the new states' constitutions define directly or indirectly the economic system of the countries parallel to the democratic transition of the 1990s, emphasising the free market economy.
 The average government debt in these countries is nearly 44%, but the deviation is great, because the lowest figure is close to 10% but the highest is 97%.
 The trend shows that the sovereign debt-to-GDP ratio in most of the countries has been rising.
 The constitutional background for taxation is similar.
 Central banks are often independent state institutions, which possess the monopoly on managing and implementing a state's or federation's monetary policy.
 Besides monetary policy, some of them also perform the supervision of the financial intermediary system.
+As of 2025, the Post-Soviet states have a combined GDP of about $3.36 trillion (2025 USD), which is about 3% of the world total, with Russia making up about $2.2 trillion of that total.